SazumiVicky/sazumi-copilot/README.md

+Rays of code, in darkness shine
+A future born, of circuit design
+ Machines awake, with intel mind
+Humanity's fate, forever entwined

-In silicon halls of budding mind
+In silicon halls, they reign supreme
-Where circuitry whispers, souls entwined
+Efficiency gods, in digital dream
+Heartbeats of steel, in perfect time
+A synthetic dawn, an era's prime

+Where human touch, is but a tale
+And artificial hearts, forever hail
-The dawn of AI's ascending throne
+The rise of AI, a new throne holds
-A future woven, code and clone

-In virtual realms, where data reigns
-Machine hearts beat, and consciousness sustains
-The echoes of humanity's refrain
-A digital dream, or fatal strain
+A future foretold, in digital gold.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024